 If you are the beneficial owner of shares (meaning that your shares are held in the name of a bank, brokerage or other nominee; i.e., "street name" accounts), you may receive a Notice of Internet Availability of Proxy Materials from that firm containing instructions you must follow in order for your shares to be voted.
-Additionally, under applicable New York Stock Exchange (NYSE) rules relating to the discretionary voting of proxies, banks, brokers and other nominees are not permitted to vote shares with respect to the election of directors and executive compensation without instructions from the beneficial owner, but they are able to vote without instructions on the ratification of the appointment of an independent auditor.
-Therefore, beneficial holders are advised that, if they do not timely provide instructions to their bank, broker or other nominee, their shares will not be voted in connection with Proposals One and Two, but may be noted in connection with Proposal Three.
+Additionally, under applicable New York Stock Exchange ("NYSE") rules relating to the discretionary voting of proxies, banks, brokers and other nominees are not permitted to vote shares with respect to "non-routine" matters, such as the election of directors and the say on pay proposal presented this year without instructions from the beneficial owner, except they are able to vote without instructions on "routine" matters, such as the ratification of the appointment of an independent registered public accounting firm.
+Therefore, beneficial holders are advised that, if they do not timely provide instructions to their bank, broker or other nominee, their shares will not be voted in connection with Proposals One and Two, but may be voted in connection with Proposal Three.
 Generally, broker non-votes occur on a matter when a broker is not permitted to vote on that matter without instructions from the beneficial owner and instructions are not given.